FRBNY-DSGE/DSGE.jl/README.md

 2. Modify equilibrium conditions or measurement equations
 3. Change the values of various parameter fields (i.e. initial `value`, `prior`, `transform`, etc.)
-4. Change the values of various computational settings (i.e. `optimize`, `n_mh_blocks`)
+4. Change the values of various computational settings (i.e. `reoptimize`, `n_mh_blocks`)

 Points 1 and 2 often go together (adding a new parameter guarantees a change in